Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Evaluation

 \section{Evaluation}

 To evaluate the performance of our system, we conducted tests in two different deployments with two different SDR platforms.
 The first deployment was used as a feasibility study with COTS SDRs and was limited to a single frequency band at a time.
 The second deployment is our full system, with hardware that is capable of monitoring all frequency bands from all operators in the country simultaneously.
-For both deployments, we had the necessary approvals from the relevant institutions to conduct the tests and tested the geofencing performance against our own devices.
+For both deployments, we had the necessary approvals from the relevant institutions to conduct the tests and we tested the geofencing performance against our own devices.
+At the time of these tests, only LTE and 5G-NSA networks were available at these locations.
+To show that our system is 5G SA capable, we performed a set of tests on a commercial 5G SA network.
+We confirm that key features---latency, feature extraction, and ability to track multiple cells---still hold for 5G SA.